 He shook his head.
 “I had Lisa switch out your shifts.”

 Well, that settled that.

-He stepped forward, finally closing the distance between us, and tucked a stray piece of hair behind my ear.
+He stepped forward, finally closing the distance between us.
 His eyes were steady on mine as he stared down at me.
 “You did what you felt you had to do.
 I might not like it, I might not agree with it, but it worked.
 It solved most of our problems.
 Even my father has been acting less fucked up.”

 Holy shit, maybe I’d actually gotten through to Liam.

 “Plus,” he said, hand dropping to cup my cheek, “after everything I put you through leading up to that point, I’d be a hypocrite not to forgive you.”

 I leaned into his touch.
 “Yes, you would.”

 “I don’t want to turn into my father,” he said.

 I gripped his wrist and stared up at him.
 “You won’t.”